LizLaffitte/wp2at/README.md

     $ gem install wp2at

 ## Usage

-TODO: Write usage instructions here

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+Unless you've added the gem to your path, all commands are prefaced with ./bin/wp2at and must be run from within the gem's directory.

+### Commands
+To add a username:          --userconfig

+To add a WordPress blog:    --blog BLOG NAME

+To add an AirTable API key: --apikey YOUR-API-KEY

+To syn your blog post data: --sync BLOG NAME

+To change AirTable column names: --headers COLUMN-TO-CHANGE

+Your settings are saved in a local file(wp2at_config.yml).

+ The gem will look for the following table column names and field types:

+ID  -- number (integer)
+Title -- text
+Date -- date
+URL -- url

+To change AirTable column names, run  --headers COLUMN-TO-CHANGE e.g.
+./bin/wp2at headers id

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/wp2at.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/wp2at/blob/master/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at https://github.com/lizlaffitte/wp2at.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/lizlaffitte/wp2at/blob/master/CODE_OF_CONDUCT.md).

 ## License